Introduction

 • LMMs: REML vs ML

-• analogy: \(n-1\) in estimation of variance
+• analogy: dividing by \(n-1\) when estimating variance

 • analogy: paired \(t\)-test